-Its location has resulted in Palau being home to some of the world’s healthiest and most impressive UNESCO-designated reefs.
-Thriving corals swirl around the rock islands, their marine populations teeming with a bounty few other places can boast.
-Indeed, not a dive site list exists that doesn’t rank Palau’s Blue Corner amongst the top three sites on the planet.
+Palau is also home to some of the world’s healthiest and most impressive UNESCO-listed reefs.
+Iridescent corals swirl around the islands, their marine populations teeming with a bounty few other places can match.
+Indeed, not a list exists that doesn’t rank Palau’s Blue Corner amongst the planet’s top dive sites.

-Snorkelling and kayaking in Palau are also popular and provide the opportunity to experience the wonders of the country’s sub-aquatic life.
-Shallow reefs, glass-like water and the sheer plenitude of marine life allow for incomparable aquasports experiences.
-And it isn’t just in the tropical seas where strange creatures thrive, for Palau is also home to one of the most ecologically sensitive and unique evolutionary phenomena; Jellyfish Lake.
-In the murky waters of the lake, thousands of jellyfish have evolved, predator-less since they were cut off from the sea millions of years ago, their poisonous stings long unnecessary, and so, forgotten.
+It isn’t just in the tropical seas where strange creatures thrive, for Palau is also home to one of the most ecologically sensitive and unique evolutionary phenomena: Jellyfish Lake.
+Cut off from the sea millions of years ago, the lake’s predator-free inhabitants have evolved to lose their poisonous sting.
 To snorkel slowly amongst these gentle creatures is to float through an alien world.

-While it’s easy to see Palau's beauty, a closer look will reveal scars from the ferocious battles that took place on these shores.
-Ship and plane wrecks remain buried in dark lagoons, long-forgotten bunkers and their rusted machine guns dig into the rock islands.
-For Palau’s modern history is tumultuous and has seen it swap hands from Germany to Japan to the United States.
-The strong Japanese presence during WWII saw it become an Allied target, and bloody and devastating battles ensued with great losses on both sides.
-Palauans voted, just 19 years ago, to become an independent state, and are today the proud inhabitants of one of the world’s newest countries, albeit one with an ancient Pacific culture.
+While it’s easy to see Palau's beauty, a closer look will reveal scars from ferocious battles that took place on these shores during WWII.
+Ship and plane wrecks remain buried in dark lagoons, while long-forgotten bunkers and rusted machine guns are peppered across the islands.
+This is testament to Palau’s tumultuous modern history, which saw it swap hands from Germany to Japan and, finally, the Untied States, before achieving independence in 1994.

-While Palau may be remote and untamed, it is precisely these attributes that make it one of the world’s last unspoilt natural beauties.
-It stands as a living aquarium of healthy marine populations and vibrant corals, a proud and thriving Pacific cultural centre and a memorial to the battles once fought in these turquoise waters.
+While Palau may be remote and untamed, it is precisely these attributes that make it one of the world’s last unspoiled natural beauties.
+The archipelago endures as a marvel of Mother Nature, stands proud as a centre for Micronesian culture and offers a haunting memorial to battles once fought in its turquoise waters.